Charlie-Nicholls/Library-At-The-End-of-Time/Session Notes/Chapter 05.md

 > 	 - [[The Editors]] were created on the belief that the great knowledge of [[The Library]] should be used to do good in the [[Material Plane]], rather than the strict minimal interference policy of [[The Authors]].
 > 	 - To become a full member he has to prove himself in [[The Badlands Heist#The Last Chance Saloon]], [[Tibword Phirin|Tibword]] having gone to a lot of effort to keep his group on the mission.
 > 	 - [[Eddie Van Patten]] wants to kill [[John Wilde]], who is promising to crack down on the local mafia.
 In the normal timeline he would be killed by derailing a train a couple of months from now, but [[The Editors]] reached out before that was planned to set up this new plan, where he dies at a campaign talk at [[The Last Chance]] saloon.
-> 	 - [[Eddie Van Patten|Eddie]] asked them to provide some a compact explosive, he wouldn't tell them the rest of the plan, but said he had a "guaranteed way to maximise its impact".
+> 	 - [[Eddie Van Patten|Eddie]] asked them to provide a compact explosive, he wouldn't tell them the rest of the plan, but said he had a "guaranteed way to maximise its impact".
 > 	 - This plan has less collateral damage, but the important point is not that [[John Wilde]] dies, but that his son [[Wild Willie|William Wilde]] does.
 > 	 - If they weren't trying to make it seem like normal timeline variation, they wouldn't need to use [[Eddie Van Patten]] or risk so many other lives.
 Now [[The Authors]] know anyway, saving anyone other than [[Wild Willie|William Wilde]] is fine, but make sure he dies, though obviously don't blow your cover doing so.
 > 	 - [[Wild Willie|William Wilde]] goes on to become one the most notorious mobsters in the area's history, an absolute psychopath responsible for the death and suffering of thousands.